BadassBaboon/midnightclub/README.md

-# Midnight Club: Los Angeles - Static Recompilation
+# Midnight Club: Los Angeles - Lightweight Static Recompilation

-A static recompilation of **Midnight Club: Los Angeles (Complete Edition)** for Xbox 360, targeting Windows x86-64.
+A lightweight static recompilation of **Midnight Club: Los Angeles (Complete Edition)** for Xbox 360, targeting Windows x86-64.
 Built with the [rexGlu SDK](https://github.com/rexglue/rexglue) as a compilers class project.

 Static recompilation converts the original Xbox 360 PowerPC (PPC) bytecode in the game's `.xex` executable into native C++ that compiles and runs directly on a modern PC - no emulator, no interpreter.
 The game's kernel calls (file I/O, GPU commands, audio, threading) are handled by the rexGlu runtime.

 > [!NOTE]
-> **Project Philosophy**: This project focuses strictly on **maximum execution performance, zero bloat, and an authentic 1:1 original console gameplay experience** on modern PC hardware.
-Unlike alternative forks (such as LARecomp) that introduce non-standard gameplay modifications, auxiliary background polling loops, or heavy runtime hooks, all optimizations here are minimal, precision mid-asm hooks and native recompilation hints running on the pure ReXGlue 0.9.0 engine.
+> This project focuses strictly on **maximum execution performance, zero bloat, and an authentic 1:1 original console gameplay experience** on modern PC hardware at 60+ FPS.
+Unlike alternative forks (such as LARecomp) that introduce non-standard gameplay modifications, auxiliary background polling loops, or heavy runtime hooks, all optimizations here are minimal, precision mid-asm hooks and native recompilation hints running on the pure ReXGlue engine.

 ---